 Worship in the Sanctuary.
 Holy Communion is served the first Sunday of the month.
-This service is also live streamed on our Facebook Page.
+This service is also live streamed on our Facebook and YouTube.

 We are blessed with an elegant and inspiring sanctuary.
 Modeled after the great cathedrals of Europe, it is meant to give worshippers a place to rest and recharge their souls.
 The soaring blue ceiling suggests the heavenly realm, and the biblical images depicted in the stained-glass windows were originally used to teach the stories of the Bible.